bbodine1/jekyll-bootstrap-website/src/_pages/payments.md

 ---
 layout: payment
 permalink: /payments
-page-name: Pay Online
+name: Pay Online
-featured-img: /img/bg-about.jpg
+featured-img: /img/headers/about.jpg
 excerpt: >-
   Use our secure online payment system to easily submit your payment.
   Once we receive your payment we will immediately apply the